calebeallen/Basic-Neural-Network/README.md

 The following image shows the network's average cost and performance after 30k training iterations.
 The network confidently and correctly classifies the input seed.

 ![NN perf](https://github.com/calebeallen/Basic-Neural-Network/assets/147087056/32274558-9fe6-4e01-9b7a-5c745da7729b)

+The dat file contains the weights and biases for a trained version of this model for simple testing.